 - Fibers — vegetables

-In case of unwished for weight gains, you may want to increase your APBT’s exercise and lower the carbohydrates gradually.
+In the case of unwished-for weight gains, you may want to increase your APBT’s exercise and lower the carbohydrates gradually.
 It’s usually a winning combination for weight loss.

 Minerals, vitamins and trace elements all are part of the bigger family called micronutrients.
 They are required in much lower quantities than the previously described macronutrients (proteins, fats, carbs) but hold an important role in your pitbull’s metabolism and the maintenance of all tissue functions.